Skip to main content

 An LOI for Business Purchase is appropriate at the point in the acquisition process when the buyer and seller have had preliminary discussions, reviewed the seller's information memorandum or financial summaries, and reached broad agreement in principle on the key commercial terms — but before the buyer has conducted detailed due diligence or instructed its solicitors to prepare the formal Business Sale Agreement.

-You should use an LOI for Business Purchase when: you are a buyer who has identified a business you wish to acquire and want to record your intention to proceed and the key proposed terms before committing to the cost of comprehensive due diligence and legal advice; you are a seller who has received a serious indication of interest from a prospective buyer and want to document the proposed terms and secure the buyer's commitment to an exclusivity period before disclosing sensitive financial and operational information; you are engaging a business broker or intermediary who requires a written statement of intent before facilitating the exchange of detailed financial and business information; the acquisition is of sufficient size and complexity that the parties require a structured process — including due diligence, conditions precedent, and a defined timeline — rather than a direct negotiation to contract; or you need to commit the seller to an exclusivity period to prevent the seller from entertaining competing offers while you invest time and resources in due diligence and the preparation of the formal agreement.
+You should use an LOI for Business Purchase when: you are a buyer who has identified a business you wish to acquire and want to record your intention to proceed and the key proposed terms before committing to the cost of thorough due diligence and legal advice; you are a seller who has received a serious indication of interest from a prospective buyer and want to document the proposed terms and secure the buyer's commitment to an exclusivity period before disclosing sensitive financial and operational information; you are engaging a business broker or intermediary who requires a written statement of intent before helping the exchange of detailed financial and business information; the acquisition is of sufficient size and complexity that the parties require a structured process — including due diligence, conditions precedent, and a defined timeline — rather than a direct negotiation to contract; or you need to commit the seller to an exclusivity period to prevent the seller from entertaining competing offers while you invest time and resources in due diligence and the preparation of the formal agreement.

 An LOI is particularly important in Australian business acquisitions where the due diligence process is likely to be extensive — for example, where the business operates under licences or permits that must be transferred, has a significant employee base with accrued entitlements, or has complex commercial contracts that require legal review.
 In these situations, the exclusivity period in the LOI is critical to protect the buyer's investment in the due diligence process.